Swaffham: Folklore

 Swaffham is one of the many locations for The Man Who Became Rich through a Dream folk tale (Aarne-Thompson type 1645).
 The tale tells of a pedlar from Swaffham who dreamed for several consecutive nights that if he waited on London Bridge he would eventually hear good news.
 He travelled to London, and waited for several days on the bridge.
 Eventually a shopkeeper asked him why he was waiting, and the man told of his dream.
 The shopkeeper laughed, and replied that he often dreamed that if he went to a certain orchard in Swaffham and started digging, he would find buried treasure.
 The pedlar returned to Swaffham, and found the treasure.

 In medieval folklore, a black, hairy dog called the Black Shuck was rumoured to have wandered the three settlements of Swaffham, Castle Acre, and Great Cressingham, ambushing merchants who were on their way to large towns to sell their goods.
 There are still rumours of a puma-like black cat wandering around Norfolk and Cambridgeshire.

 Parish church

 The church of Saint Peter and Saint Paul is one of only a few churches that have angels carved in wood instead of stone around the top of the walls.
 The current building, dating from 1454, is built on the foundation of the original church.
-A wood carving of the “Pedlar of Swaffham” is also in the church.
+A wood carving of the "Pedlar of Swaffham" is also in the church.

 Transport

+The nearest railway stations to Swaffham are at King's Lynn and Downham Market, on the Fen line.
+There are regular services to Ely, Cambridge and London King's Cross, operated by Great Northern.